abhinavroy1999/nanowire-fragmentation-code/README.md

 - [Mayavi](https://docs.enthought.com/mayavi/mayavi/) (for generating 3D plots directly)

 #### Code execution ####
-The compilation and execution of the simulation code is handled by the _nanowire\_cuda.sh_ script.
+The compilation and execution of the simulation code is handled by the _nanowire\_cuda.sh_ script (to be executed from the *nanowireCUDA3D/* directory).

 The command format: _./nanowire\_cuda.sh ARG1 ARG2_